 - Search engine optimization (SEO)

-- A direct mail campaign if the majority of your target audience is in the United States
+- A direct mail campaign for a U.S.-based target audience

 - Paid media advertising

 Myth #7: “My sales will increase if I focus on targeting millennials.”